 Well there wasn’t one.
 Each parent I talked to had a different way that they managed it.
 From emails, text messages, phone calls, conversations when they dropped off the kids, to completely forgetting to make a payment and hitting the ignore button on their phone.
 Other parents attempted to manage it through spreadsheets, checks and direct deposit from one account to another.

-I guess you can say that everyone talks about the process of getting divorced, or calculating child support or getting a child support agreement but there is little information on what to do once you have that agreement in place.
+I guess you can say that everyone talks about the process of getting divorced, or calculating child support or getting a alimony agreement but there is little information on what to do once you have that agreement in place.

-And that is why I started Ittavi.
+And that is why I started SupportPay.
 We aim to provide a standard process for managing child support and recommend best practices to parents when it comes to managing their own child support.